 I had never heard this particular claim but a quick search revealed that it has been around since at last 2000.
 Is there any truth in the claim?

-It is true that expired milk is returned to the dairy.
-Any milk on grocery store shelves that is past its sell-by date is saved for the milk company to pick up while delivering fresh milk.
+It is true that some expired milk is returned to the dairy.
+Often, milk on grocery store shelves that is past its sell-by date is saved for the milk company to pick up while delivering fresh milk.
 Depending on the local dairies, some stores may actually empty the containers of old milk and only return the containers to the dairy.
 The question is, what happens to the milk that is returned to the dairy?

 The simple answered is that expired milk is disposed of and not used for anything, including cheese, sour cream, or yogurt.
-As for the rumor that chocolate milk is made from sour milk, it untrue.
+As for the rumor that chocolate milk is made from sour milk, it is untrue.
 No amount of boiling and added flavoring could remove the sour taste from milk gone bad.
-There is one thing that is true of most chocolate milk: It's delicious.
+There is one thing that is true of most chocolate milk: It’s delicious.
 Such a treat could never be made from anything but fresh milk.

 It is not only the dark color, added flavoring, and sugar that makes some people suspicious of chocolate milk, but the thickness.
 Chocolate milk has a creamier mouthfeel than regular milk, even though it typically contains less fat, and it has a thicker consistency.
 This creamy thickness is achieved through the addition of carrageenan, a seaweed-derived product which helps many food products, including ice creams, achieve a more creamy and thick consistency.
 It won’t hurt you and there is nothing evil going on here.
 Move on.
 In fact, chocolate milk, besides the added sugar, delivers the same nutrition as regular milk, including all the calcium.

-The FDA maintains strict standards of identity for all dairy products, including milk Although natural and artificial flavorings are allowed to be added to milk, all milk intended for consumption must be fresh milk.
+The FDA maintains strict standards of identity for all dairy products, including milk.
+Although natural and artificial flavorings are allowed to be added to milk, all milk intended for consumption must be fresh milk.
 Chocolate milk, in other words, is bound by the same rules as white milk.
 It is illegal to use anything but fresh milk in chocolate milk.

 Artifical Chocolate Flavor in Chocolate Milk?